Finding balance with John G. Avildsen’s low-key smash, a movie that punched above its weight and then some

 The movie isn’t all about Morita.
 Despite his star turn, The Karate Kid‘s true power lies in our unlikely pair’s onscreen chemistry.
 Ralph Macchio will never be remembered as an actor of any real prominence (though a recent small screen resurgence may prove otherwise), but he is perfect as the gangling LaRusso, a petulant, good-natured kid who earns the privilege of Miyagi’s long-dormant combat experience and all that it entails.
 Daniel is all pugnacious charm — cutesy enough for the teenage demographic but determined enough to bring plausibility to his meteoric rise to All Valley Karate Champion, overcoming a whole gang of physically superior foes who employ every trick in the book to quash his hard-earned catharsis.

 LaRusso earns our respect.
-From the moment he unwillingly lands on the California shores he becomes public enemy number one, not only in the eyes of Ali’s excruciatingly affluent and pretentious parents, but in the eyes of some of the cruellest, most iconic bad guys of the 1980s.
+From the moment he unwillingly lands on the California shores he becomes public enemy number one, not only in the eyes of Ali’s excruciatingly patronising and pretentious parents, but in the eyes of the high school status quo.
 LaRusso is taunted, victimised and beaten black and blue time and time again before Miyagi feels it necessary to step in, reducing Kreese’s skeleton rabble to a pile of puerile amateurs in one of the film’s most touching and exhilarating scenes.
 This follows a well deserved but deeply misguided prank at a high school Halloween party, one that endears us to the boy who, despite wallowing in a living hell day after day, refuses to relinquish his sense of fun and fighting spirit, characteristics that will come to define him by the movie’s end.

 In hindsight, Daniel’s gang of leather-clad antagonists seem a little antiquated well into the 21st century.
 This was before guns were rife in the classroom, a time when a roll in the baseball bunker after school was the most kids had to fear.
 They even stop short of cursing.
 But Johnny and his buddies are iconic 80s villains, a band of teenage rebels who Miyagi, in his endless wisdom, sees as simply misguided.
 In reality it is Kreese who poses the problem, a fact that the wizened veteran quickly identifies, and through Daniel’s underdog spirit they too learn the error of their master’s ways.
 As Miyagi himself explains, there are no bad students, only bad teachers.
 What he and LaRusso have cannot be built on fear, only trust.
 They win together and they lose together, and winning and losing are of no real importance.